NakamotoSans/dRyver/README.md

 Remix IDE is generally used to compile and run Solidity smart contracts.
 Below are the steps for the compilation, execution, and debugging of the smart contract.

-Step 1: First clone our github project from here.Open Remix IDE on any of your browsers, Choose solidity as environment.
+Step 1: First clone our GitHub project from here.
+Open Remix IDE on any of your browsers, Choose solidity as the environment.
 ```
 git clone https://github.com/NakamotoSans/Contracts
 cd Contracts
 ```
 Step 2:Import the contracts from your local system.
 Click the Compile button under the Compiler window to compile the contract.
-Step 3: To execute the code, click on the Deploy button under Deploy and Run Transactions window.
+Step 3: To execute the code, click on the Deploy button under the Deploy and Run Transactions window.
 Step 4: After deploying the code click on the method calls under the drop-down of deployed contracts to run the program, and for output, check to click on the drop-down on the console.
 Step 5: For debugging click on the Debug button corresponding to the method call in the console.
-Here you can check each function call and variable assignments.
+Here you can check each function call and variable assignment.